 Glad you called, sir.

-Thank you very much for uh taking my call.
+Thank you very much for taking my call.

 I do not understand why there is not an outcry from every quarter on both sides of the aisle.

-Here we have a judge who defies the fact that there are three branches of government, and he's trying to be two of them at the same time.
+Here we have a judge who defies the fact that there are three branches of government, and he's trying to be two of them at the same time, both of prosecution, part of the executive branch, and also being a judge.

-And I'd like to know what is being done to try to stop him, whether that is to impeach him, or if that's too slow, can there be some kind of injunction put in place to block the second judge that he wants to bring in, which would again be bringing in uh another prosecutor?
+And I'd like to know what is being done to try to stop him, whether that is to impeach him, or if that's too slow, can there be some kind of injunction put in place to block the second judge that he wants to bring in, which would again be bringing in another prosecutor.

-Uh it is unprecedented.
+It is unprecedented.

-Uh, in many ways, they're the kind of equivalent of the Ninth Circuit.
+In many ways, they're the kind of equivalent of the Ninth Circuit.

-They didn't care about Hillary's dossier, they didn't care about Joe's quid pro quo.
+They didn't care about Joe's quid pro quo.

 They don't believe when it comes to an allegation against Joe Biden.

-They just it they take on breathtaking hypocrisy.
+They take on breathtaking hypocrisy.

 All right, quick break.

-Uh when we come back, why do the Democrats want two things?
+When we come back, why do the Democrats want two things?

-They want an anti COVID spending bill, illegal immigrants being taken care of, and they want to change the voting laws in the country.
+They want an anti-COVID spending bill, illegal immigrants being taken care of, and they want to change the voting laws in the country.

 Why is that?